 Design and features of the Super Dvora patrol boat

 The Super Dvora MKIII incorporates an aluminium hull, whose geometry enables stability in the sea at all speeds.
 The operational capability of the boat is enhanced by incorporating a range of capabilities in a single platform.

 The modular design accepts a wide range of payloads for conducting patrol or combat missions and ensures the integration of modular systems for future requirements.
 The high-sustained speeds and improved sea-keeping abilities allow stability in brown and blue water operations.
-The boat is capable of intercepting targets at speeds nearing 50kt.
+The boat is capable of intercepting targets at speeds nearing 50k.

-Accommodation aboard the Israeli patrol boat
+Accommodation on board the Israeli patrol boat

 The Super Dvora MKIII boat provides accommodation for 12 crew members.
-It offers air-conditioned officer / crew quarters, mess and work spaces, an equipped galley, and recreation areas for onboard marines.
+It offers air-conditioned officer/crew quarters, mess and workspaces, an equipped galley and recreation areas for on-board marines.
 The boat features spacious passageways to enable better movement throughout and access to all spaces.